flagcamp-pegasus/TravelPlanner/Functuonality.md

 ## Potential Solution:

-We first segament the places into each day, and then return the path for each day.
+We first segament the places into each day, and then connect the path within each bucket, return the global_min solution.

-*Time Complexity:*

-O(Elog V)

 #### *Terms:*